hanpeki/hanpeki-godot-logger/README.md

 Since this is a utility, there’s no need to attach a `Node` as in some other libraries.
 You can simply use a static class, or create a singleton instance if that fits your project.

-### Example
+### Quick Example

-The provided class is named `HanpekiLogger` to avoid conflicts with common class names such as `Log` or `Logger`, providing full freedom to choose any name when creating an instance.

-Because of this design choice, a small configuration step is required.
+Because this addon puts first flexibility and freedom over opinionated code, a small configuration step is required.
 In return, it provides greater customization and flexibility, making it a solid option for projects of any size.

 In the following example, `Log` is used for simplicity and readability.